Training Module

 Auditing Production & Service Provision

-Assess whether production & service provision are controlled, monitored and capable of delivering consistent outcomes in an ISO 9001 QMS
+Assess whether production and service provision are controlled, monitored and capable of delivering consistent outcomes in an ISO 9001 QMS

 Production and service provision represent the point where organisational plans and requirements are translated into real outcomes.
 ISO 9001 expects organisations to control these activities so that products and services are delivered consistently and meet agreed requirements.